webpack/webpack.js.org/src/content/plugins/split-chunks-plugin.md

 };
 ```

+### `splitChunks.usedExports`

+#### `splitChunks.cacheGroups{cacheGroup}.usedExports`

+`boolean = true`

+Figure out which exports are used by modules to mangle export names, omit unused exports and generate more efficient code.
+When it is `true`: analyse used exports for each runtime, when it is `"global"`: analyse exports globally for all runtimes combined).

 ### `splitChunks.cacheGroups`

 Cache groups can inherit and/or override any options from `splitChunks.*`; but `test`, `priority` and `reuseExistingChunk` can only be configured on cache group level.
 To disable any of the default cache groups, set them to `false`.